Want to get more affordable DIY projects like this one delivered right to your inbox? Did I mention it’s free? SIGN UP HERE!

 After I realized that idea was a bust, I had a thought.

 I wonder what this countertop looks like underneath the laminate.

-After the paint was dry, I knew I had to seal it with something because chalkboard paint tends to have a flat finish that will show anything.
-I had some Minwax Finishing Paste Wax on hand that I used.
-I am not a fan of using waxes usually, but I knew the wax would keep that muted look of the paint, but still protect it, so that’s what I used.
+After the paint is fully dry, you need to seal the countertop.
+I used Minwax Finishing Paste Wax.
+I am not a fan of using waxes usually, but I knew the wax would keep that muted look of the paint so it looked more like stone, but still protect it, so that’s what I went for.

 To apply the wax, I used my AutoRight Detailing Polisher.

-If you want to do this on a kitchen countertop or bathroom countertop that is going to be getting a lot of use, I would highly recommend you using a more heavy duty sealant like a polyurethane or polycrylic, which would hold up to water much better.
+If you are doing this countertop technique on a kitchen countertop or bathroom countertop that is going to be getting a lot of use, I would highly recommend you using a more heavy duty sealant like a polyurethane or polycrylic, which would hold up to water much better.

 And another shot:

 Since this project was completed, we have actually moved out of the house where this countertop is.
 We were there for about two years though with the countertop and it was holding up just fine!
 My in-laws actually live in that house now and the countertop is doing well for them too!

 Could I put food directly on the countertop?